kartik-v/dependent-dropdown/README.md

 select inputs, whose options are derived based on value selected in another input/or a group of inputs.
 It works both with normal select options and select with optgroups as well.

-> NOTE: Version 1.2.0 has been released.
-Refer the CHANGE LOG for the added features.
+> NOTE: The latest version of the plugin v1.2.0 has been released.
+Refer the [CHANGE LOG](https://github.com/kartik-v/dependent-dropdown/blob/master/CHANGE.md) for details.

 ## Features